-This is much more a country house homestead than safari lodge and one in which you are welcomed as a friend.
-Given the huge choice of activities on offer and their inclusive approach to hosting families, this is a great choice for larger groups with younger children or anyone looking for a taste of bygone Africa.
+This is much more a country house or homestead than a safari lodge.
+Given the huge choice of activities on offer and the inclusive approach to hosting families, this is a great choice for larger groups with younger children.